Sex Offence Jury Trial Process:

 Can I cross examine the witness?

-If the matter for which you have been charged relates to a sexual offence and the complainant in the matter was a child or a person that is cognitively impaired and that person or child has made a statement or recording that has been served in the hand up brief then the Magistrate (during committal proceedings) must not order that the witness be subject to cross examination in accordance with section 123 of the Criminal Procedure Act.
+If the matter for which you have been charged relates to a sexual offence and the complainant in the matter was a child or a person that is cognitively impaired at the time of charge and that person or child has made a statement or recording that has been served in the hand up brief.
+The Magistrate cannot allow the complainant to be cross examined at a committal hearing.

 Trial Proceedings relating to sexual offences

-If you matter relates to a sexual offence and the matter has been committed to trial then by virtue of section 212 of the CPA the trial must occur within 3 months after the day on which the indictment has been filed.
+If your matter relates to a sexual offence and the matter has been committed to trial, by virtue of section 212 of the Criminal Procedure Act the trial must occur within 3 months after the day on which the indictment has been filed.

 Committal hearing time limits

-If your matter relates to a sexual offence rules and time limits that are applicable in terms of committal proceedings differ from other offences.
+If your matter relates to a sexual offence, time limits that are applicable in terms of committal proceedings differ from other offences.
+Sex offences move much more quickly through the system in relation to adult complainants.

 Child & cognitively impaired complainants

-If your matter relates to a sexual offence and the complainant in the matter is a child or a person with a cognitive impairment then a special hearing must take place in order for the court to be presented with the evidence of the complainant and that evidence will be a recording and presented to the Court in that format in accordance with section 370 of the CPA.
+If your matter relates to a sexual offence and the complainant in the matter is a child or a person with a cognitive impairment then a special hearing is likely to take place whereby the evidence will be prerecorded in accordance with section 370 of the CPA.

-The special hearing must be within 3 months form the date you have been charged and before the same court in which the indictment has been filed.
+The special hearing must be before the same court in which the indictment has been filed.
 This protocol is not followed for any other offence other than sex offences.
 In all other matters a defendant has the right to cross examine his accuser through counsel in front of a jury.

 Both you and your legal representative will be present at the special hearing.
-However according to section 372 (1) (b) (i) you are not to be present in the same room as the complainant although evidence is being taken, you are however entitled to see and hear the complainant give that evidence per section 372 (1) (b) (ii).
+However in accordance with section 372 (1) (b) (i) you are not to be present in the same room as the complainant whilst evidence is being taken, you are however entitled to see and hear the complainant give that evidence per section 372 (1) (b) (ii).

-If the complainant has given their evidence by way of recording and the complainant is to be cross -examined then leave must be given by the Court to do so.
-The court will only grant leave to do so under section 376 (2) of the criminal Procedure Act if you or your legal representative has become aware of a matter that was not or could not have been known at the time of the recording or if it is in the interests of justice to do so.
+If the complainant has given their evidence by way of recording and previously been cross examined and the defence seek to further examine the complainant prior to trial, leave must be given by the Court to do so.
+The court will only grant leave to do so under section 376 (2) of the Criminal Procedure Act, which states further cross examination can only occur if you or your legal representative has become aware of a matter that was not or could not have been known at the time of the recording or if it is in the interests of justice to do so.

 Admission of recorded evidence

-As outlined above if you matter related to a sexual offence then the evidence of the complainant is most often taken in the form of a recording and that evidence will be deemed to be admissible evidence under section 379 of the CPA.
-If the Prosecution in the matter seek to tender that recorded evidence then they must notify you that they intend to do so.
+In relation to sex offences it is often the case both adult complainants and child and cognitively impaired complainants will give their evidence by way of recorded evidence.
+If there is a hung jury or the jury has to be discharged and the matter is relisted for trial, the original recording of evidence will be deemed to be admissible under section 379 of the CPA in the new hearing.
+If the Prosecution in the matter seeks to tender that recorded evidence then they must notify you that they intend to do so.
 Section 380 (1) directs that they must give 21 days notice they intend to use that recording as evidence.
 The court will give regard to any periodical effect the recording may have and whether you would be unfairly disadvantaged by the admissibly of that evidence as per section 381 of the CPA.

-If the complainant has given evidence via recording then they will not be required to attend unless it has been directed that they be required to give further evidence.
+If the complainant has given evidence via recording then they will not be required to attend unless they are directed to give further evidence which is unlikely.